End-to-End Optimization of LLM-Driven Multi-Agent Search Systems via Heterogeneous-Group-Based Reinforcement Learning: Method: ours

-Adhering to this principle, \gls{is} proceeds as follows: for each question $q \sim D$ in the training dataset, we sequentially activate the \gls{mas} until a specific Agent is selected.
-At this point, a 1-$G$ group rollout is executed.
-The rewards associated with these rollouts are then computed using the reward backpropagation mechanism introduced in \gls{ours}.
-This procedure is repeated for each Agent, and only the resulting 1-$G$ homogeneous rollouts are preserved.

-In total, $n \times G$ rollout samples are collected, corresponding to $n$ \emph{independent} homogeneous groups of size $G$.
-These groups are subsequently employed to fine-tune the backbone \gls{llm}, promoting balanced performance across all Agent-specific tasks.
+Specifically, for each question $q \sim D$, we sequentially run the \gls{mas} to each agent and, upon reaching that agent, sample a 1-$G$ group of rollouts.
+Rewards are computed via the backpropagation mechanism in \gls{ours}.
+Repeating this for all agents yields only 1-$G$ homogeneous rollouts, totaling $n \times G$ samples organized into $n$ independent homogeneous groups of size $G$.
+These are then used to fine-tune the backbone \gls{llm}, encouraging balanced performance across agent-specific tasks.